Senior Dog Wellness

 Rabies: This vaccine protects against a fatal disease that can be transmitted to humans.
 Rabies has been detected in foxes, coyotes, and bats in Oregon, and all counties in the state require that dogs be current on their rabies vaccination.
 The first rabies vaccine protects dogs for 1 year, and subsequent vaccines provide protection for 3 years.

 Leptospirosis: This vaccine protects against a life-threatening bacterial infection that is transmitted by the urine of many species of wildlife (squirrels, opossum, raccoons, rats and mice, and sea lions).
-It can be transmitted by ingestion or through small abrasions in the skin, and can be transmitted to humans.
-Oregon and Washington have experienced increasing numbers of cases in the past 5 years, including cases in city dogs who were presumably infected by urban rats and mice.
-We follow the recommendation of the State Veterinarian of Oregon and recommend this vaccine for all dogs.
-Two initial booster vaccines are required, then annual vaccination thereafter.
+It can be transmitted by ingestion or through small abrasions in the

 Annual Intestinal Parasite Screening

 We recommend annual internal parasite screening for all dogs.
-We test for hookworm, whipworm, roundworm, plus protozoa coccidia and giardia, which love to infect standing water in our wet weather (and which our routine dewormers don’t treat).
+We test for hookworm, whipworm, roundworm, plus protozoa coccidia and giardia, which commonly infect standing water in our wet weather (and which our routine dewormers don’t treat).
 When we also recommend annual deworming, we wait two weeks to have you submit a fecal sample for analysis, so we can ensure the effectiveness of deworming.
 Dogs with heavy loads of internal parasites may test positive for hookworms, roundworms, or whipworms, even after receiving a broad-spectrum dewormer.